nasifnuh/bilingo/README.md

 - Users can track their progress and see visual feedback (e.g., percentage completed)
 - Users can earn achievement badges when reaching milestones like completing lessons or maintaining streaks
 - Users can view a word of the day with its meaning and example usage
+- Users can save specific words, phrases, or lessons as favorites or bookmarks for quick access
+- Users can view a weekly or monthly progress report showing lessons completed
+- Users can switch the app to dark/light mode
+- Users can have a visually appealing splash screen when starting the app